 Each strain has its own aroma and effect.

-This unique signature is not only the result of cannabinoids, but also due to lesser known molecules: The flavonoids, terpenes, terpenoids.
+This unique signature is not only the result of cannabinoids but also due to lesser-known molecules: Flavonoids, terpenes, terpenoids.

 WHAT ARE FLAVONOIDS?

 The unique smell and flavor of a cannabis strain is produced in part by its flavonoids, the aromatic molecules.
 Some flavonoids, like quercetin, luteolin, and kaempferol, naturally appear in many different plants.
 But flavonoids that are unique to cannabis are called cannaflavins, and they don’t just smell good, they are pharmacologically active.
 For example, cannaflavin A has been found to to reduce inflammation by inhibiting the inflammatory molecule PGE-2, and it does this 30 times more effectively than aspirin.

 Similar to CBD, flavonoids also modulate the effects of THC.
 Through complex biochemical mechanisms, flavonoids interact on many different sites in the body.
 Some interact with estrogen receptors, others act as potent antioxidants or inhibit enzymatic processes.